Which local museums to explore this winter

 The state’s premier destination for art lovers, Manchester’s Currier Museum, also serves as a welcoming winter hot spot for families.
 Besides browsing one the best art collections in New England, the museum hosts Creative Studio Saturday, an opportunity for families to take part in hands-on learning about a certain artist or type of art, and a monthly story time for children ages 3-5 with added art activity.
 These programs are included for free with regular museum admission.
 Throughout the winter months, the Currier also has art classes for older children, teens and adults.

-Bonus: Did you know that the Currier Museum offers free general admission before noon every second Saturday of the month?
+Bonus: Did you know that the Currier Museum offers free general admission for NH residents before noon every second Saturday of the month?

 SEE Science Center